wolvever/prompti/README.md

 ## 🌟 Key Features

-- **🔄 Provider Agnostic**: Unified interface for LiteLLM, Rust-based clients, and custom providers
+- **🔄 Provider Agnostic**: Unified interface for LiteLLM and custom providers
 - **📝 Jinja2 Templates**: First-class support for dynamic prompt templating with loops, filters, and safe sandboxing
 - **⚡ Async First**: Full asynchronous workflow with cloud-native observability (OpenTelemetry, Prometheus)
 - **🎯 A2A Message Format**: Standardized Agent-to-Agent communication with support for text, files, data, and tool interactions
 - **🧪 A/B Testing**: Built-in experiment framework with Unleash and GrowthBook adapters
 - **📂 Multi-Source Templates**: Load prompts from local files, remote registries, or in-memory storage
-- **🔒 Rust Performance**: Optional Rust-based model client for high-performance integrations

 ## Get started